ShamelLakin/popcorn/README.md

 HELLO WORLD
 # Popcorn

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/popcorn`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Popcorn your new gem!
+This gem enables you to list the top ten box office movies along with their weekend revenue and their overall gross.
+Popcorn also gives you a brief synopsis of the movie so the user can figure which movie is the right one.

 ## Installation